 So it’s impossible for the Money Creation Committee to make the right decision on how much money to create, but it’s possible for another committee to judge how much credit (lending) should go to each part of the economy?
 To spot bubbles before they burst?
 To know when to go against the crowd and identify a speculative mania?
 Will we be relying on the same regulators that were asleep at the wheel in the years before the financial crisis?
-(Answer: yes – there hasn’t been significant change in staffing at all at the big regulators.)
+(Answer: yes – there hasn’t been significant change in staffing at all at any of the big regulators.)

 Thousands of bank clerks should be put to work assessing the risk of every request for a loan, and determining whether that loan would be put to sustainable use and whether it would be repayable – just as was done until very recently.